birgerosterberg/thechobanalgorithm/README.md

 Oneplus Nord 2 (Android - Chrome)
 iPad 10" (iOS - Safari)

-Accessibility
+---

+### **Accessibility**

+---

 Wave Accessibility tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.

 Testing was focused to ensure the following criteria were met:

-All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs Color contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions
+- All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs
+- Color contrasts meet a minimum ratio as specified in WCAG 2.1 Contrast Guidelines
+- Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user
+- All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions
-All not textual content had alternative text or titles so descriptions are read out to screen readers HTML page lang attribute has been set
+- All not textual content had alternative text or titles so descriptions are read out to screen readers
+- HTML page lang attribute has been set
-Aria properties have been implemented correctly
+- Aria properties have been implemented correctly
-WCAG 2.1 Coding best practices being followed
+- WCAG 2.1 Coding best practices being followed
-Manual tests were also performed to ensure the website was accessible as possible and an accessibility issue was identified.
+- Manual tests were also performed to ensure the website was accessible as possible and an accessibility issue was identified.

 ---

-### Lighthouse Testing
+### **Lighthouse Testing**

 ---

-I strived to achieve near-perfect scores across all metrics, aiming for a solid 100.
-Though it proved to be a challenging endeavor, I ultimately triumphed.
-It's remarkable how even the tiniest modifications can have a significant impact on performance.
-The primary obstacle I encountered was the subpar quality of the image files I possessed, which dragged down my Best Practices rating.
+I strived to achieve near-perfect scores across all metrics, aiming for a solid 100. \
+Though it proved to be a challenging endeavor, i ultimately triumphed. \
+It's remarkable how even the tiniest modifications can have a significant impact on performance. \
+The primary obstacle I encountered was the subpar quality of the image files I possessed, which dragged down my Best Practices rating. \
 Unfortunately, there wasn't much I could do to enhance them, as the initial quality of the files was rather obscure.

 ---